aimer63/fire/docs/usage.md

 ### Option 2: PowerShell script (Windows)

-1. Create a file named `firestarter.ps1` with following content:
+1. Create a file named `firestarter.ps1` with following content, or use the one provided in the root of the project, i.e. [firestarter.ps1](../firestarter.ps1):

    ```powershell
    # Runs the firestarter simulation.